opencv/opencv/doc/opencv1/c/imgproc_image_filtering.rst

     Erodes an image by using a specific structuring element.

     :param src: Source image

     :param dst: Destination image

     :param element: Structuring element used for erosion.
-If it is ``NULL`` ,
-        a  :math:`3\times 3`  rectangular structuring element is used
+If it is ``NULL`` , a  ``3 x 3`` rectangular structuring element is used

     :param iterations: Number of times erosion is applied

 The function erodes the source image using the specified structuring element that determines the shape of a pixel neighborhood over which the minimum is taken:

 .. math::